 Unfortunately, because of the precious furniture and objects in the house, only the assistance variety can go indoors.
 The back garden is off limits too as we use some of the produce in the café.

-However, dogs are very welcome on leads in the front courtyard if supervised – there are special chairs (for their human companions) and a nice bowl of water.
+However, dogs are very welcome on leads in the front garden and courtyard if supervised – there are special chairs (for their human companions) and a nice bowl of water.